dsa-2/docs/broker/edge-broker/tokens.md

 * **Add**
   * $invokable:config
-  * action to add a permission group
+  * action to add a token
   * parameters:
     * Role: permission role for this token
     * Time_Range: how long the token can be used